top of page

 Social Media

-Members of staff should never knowingly become ‘friends’ with learners on any social media site or engage with learners using social media or other internet-based platforms.
+Members of staff should never knowingly become ‘friends’ with learners on any Social Media site, or engage with learners using social media or other internet based platforms.

 E-Safety

 Staff should help educate learners in keeping safe especially vulnerable groups.
 Whilst regulation and technical solutions (such as filtering systems) are important, they must be balanced with educating learners to take a responsible approach.
 The education of learners in e-safety is an essential part of using technology in classes.
-Staff should act as good role models in their own use of ICT.
+Staff should act as a good role model in their own use of ICT.

-Where Internet use is pre-planned in sessions or enrichment activities, learners should be directed to sites that are appropriate for their use and procedures should be followed for reporting any unsuitable material that is found on Internet searches.
+Where Internet use is pre-planned in sessions or enrichment activities, learners should be directed to sites which are appropriate for their use and procedures should be followed for reporting any unsuitable material that is found on Internet searches.
 Where practicable staff should pre-check sites and any possible searches.

 Learners should be taught to be critically aware of the materials/content they can access online and be guided to validate the accuracy of information.